 We said it once and we’ll keep saying it again: Audio quality matters!
 While transcription providers use tools to clean up bad audio, tools can only do so much.
 Taking steps to improve the quality of the audio at the time of recording will ensure that nothing gets lost or distorted.
 We realize that the audio quality is not always in your control but when it is, the tips below will help you to record high-quality audio.

 - Be vigilant about the placement of the recorder (whether on your phone or otherwise)

 - Reduce background noise as much as possible.
 If it’s unavoidable, make sure the microphone is placed in the correct position so the people speaking are louder than whatever is going on in the background.

 - When recording groups of people, encourage the group to not talk over one another and to speak loudly and clearly

 - Communicate with your transcription vendor.
 Give them background on the audio file and let them know your preferred transcript format.

 We hope you found this article useful when it comes time for your next legal transcription project.
-The main benefit to outsourcing your legal transcription projects is the time it saves you having to locate quality transcribers and editors.
+The main benefit of outsourcing your legal transcription projects is the time it saves you having to locate quality transcribers and editors.
 Service providers take care of quality control and specialize in transcription.
 Lawyers and paralegals are busy with their cases, find a transcription provider you can trust to make the process as easy and simple as possible.
 And be sure to follow our tips above to receive an accurate transcription and translation of all your audio and/or video recordings!